What is a Doula?

 A Doula provides continued support throughout pregnancy, labour and birth, as well as once baby has arrived.
 A guaranteed continuity of care.

-The word owes its roots to the Greek word for a ‘caregiver’ and more specifically ‘a woman’s servant’.
+It is widely believed that the word owes its roots to the Greek word for a ‘caregiver’ and more specifically ‘a woman’s servant’.

 A Doula is non-medical – we are there to support physically, practically and emotionally.
 We often work with families throughout the pregnancy, building a relationship over months that is deep and rich.
 Our meetings together give us time to delve in to the minutiae and include the whole family.
 We’re able to sift through evidence based research and give you the time and space to explore all your options regarding your pregnancy and birth.
 Once you are in labour with your baby, your Doula stays with you throughout, a constant source of support that you know and trust.
 Often not leaving until well after baby is born and you are all settled happily together.